Richardaeld/Eldridge_Music/TESTING.md

     + The test name, the merchandise name, sku, and that these are test merchandise.
 1. A image was used to fullfill the test's requirements, record:
     + The test name, the image name, and that these are test image(s).
-1. If the merchandise item is incorrect, record:
+1. If the merchandise item information is incorrect, record:
     + The test name, the merchandise name, merchandise sku, anticipated information, actual information, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.